fscheck/FsCheck/FsCheck Release Notes.md

+### 2.15.0 - To be released

+* Update NUnit to 3.13.1, and set that as the lowest allowable version in FsCheck.NUnit package.
+Fix the ensuing

+* Since NUnit 3.13 no longer support netstandard 1.6, had to remove netstandard 1.6 support from FsCheck.NUnit as well.

 ### 2.14.6 - 21 February 2021

 * Restrict NUnit version range to versions < 3.13.1, as that introduced an incompatibility with FsCheck.NUnit.